 Spring is upon us, which means flowers are blooming, songbirds are singing and sunny days are ahead.
 Spring also marks the beginning of kitten season in our area.
 It is no coincidence that this time of year also coincides with the start-up of one of our most important humane programs.
-In April, at the River’s Edge Farm, we officially kick off our 20th season of Project Catnip.
-Since the inception of the MASH-type, low cost feline spay-neuter program, nearly 6,000 area felines have been sterilized.
+In March, at the River’s Edge Farm, we officially kick off our 21st season of Project Catnip.
+Since the inception of this MASH-type, low cost feline spay/neuter program, nearly 6,300 area felines have been sterilized.

-This program is normally held one weekend each month, from April to October/November.
-The spay/neuter clinics are high-volume, with as many as sixty-seventy cats being altered in one session.
-In addition, all felines that participate in this program are vaccinated for rabies free of charge.
-These surgeries are provided at low or no cost to financially struggling community members who care for one or more feline friends and, whenever possible, to Good Samaritans working to help improve the lives of needy cats in our area.
+This program has been typically held one weekend each month, from April to October/November.
+The spay/neuter clinics are high volume, with as many as fifty cats being altered in one session.
+In addition, all felines that participate in this program are vaccinated for rabies.
+These surgeries are provided to financially struggling community members who care for one or more feline friends and, whenever possible, to Good Samaritans working to help improve the lives of needy cats in our area.

 YES, I WANT TO PROVIDE MEDICAL CARE AND SHELTER FOR THE ANIMALS!